andy-pi/weather-monitor/README.md

 You'll need a slack account, and to get your API key

 ## Installation
-1. Starting with Raspbian Jessie Lite, update the system, :
+1. Starting with Raspbian Jessie Lite, update the system:

 ``` bash
 sudo apt-get update